The National Science Teachers Association (NSTA) has adopted a new position statement, the Early Childhood Science Position Statement. This

 adopted by the NSTA Board of Directors in July 2002.

-about the properties of liquids with adult guidance and support. |
+A 1-yr-old exploring water learns about the properties of liquids with adult guidance and support. |

 NSTA identifies six key